omni-network/omni/docs/content/faq.md

 Omni's xchain messaging system allows contracts to send and receive function calls across chains.
 It is a simple and secure way to interact with contracts on other chains.

 However, Omni is not a bridge for canonical or native tokens.
 If you believe you need a bridge, we invite you to consider building a "chain-agnostic", rather than a cross-chain, application.
 Chat with the team if you're curious about this mental model!
 We believe the future of smart contract development should not force users to bridge – it should meet users where they are!

+### Does the Omni EVM support pre-EIP-155 transactions?

+Our public RPCs do not support pre-EIP-155 transactions currently.
+If you want, you could run a full node, change the geth setting, and submit the transactions to your own node.